 According to the findings of bivariate analysis, birth weight, gestational age, Apgar score first and fifth minutes, Respiratory distress, breast feeding, perinatal asphyxia, hypothermia, early neonatal sepsis, Anemia and Multiple pregnancy were significantly associated with time to death of preterm neonatal mortality.

-According to the findings of multivariate analysis; Breastfeeding, early neonatal sepsis, fifth (5th) minute Apgar score of less than 7, perinatal asphyxia and multiple pregnancy were found to be significant predictors of time to death for preterm neonates.
+According to the findings of multivariate analysis; Breastfeeding, early neonatal sepsis, fifth (5th) minute Apgar score of less than 7, perinatal asphyxia and multiple pregnancy were found to be significant predictors of time to death for preterm neonates (Table 4).

 Early Initiation of breast feeding for all preterm neonates reduce the risk of death by 57% compared to not early initiating breast feeding (AHR: 0.43 (95% CI: 0.29, 0.62))